 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If it’s made with a low-glycemic type of white rice such as Uncle Ben’s Converted Rice, this dish would be approved for phase 2 or 3 of the original South Beach Diet.
-It’s too high in carbs for a low-carb diet.
+If Mujadara is made with a low-glycemic type of white rice such as Ben’s Original Converted Rice, this dish would be approved for phase 2 or 3 of the original South Beach Diet.
+It’s probably too high in carbs for a strict low-carb diet, but I would eat it as a side dish for an occasional treat.

 Find More Recipes Like This One: